All right. I said that the Electronic Renaissance would prevail. And so it does. And still...

 Human League 'Circus Of Death'

-Ron Grainer & Delia Derbyshire 'Doctor Who Theme'
+Ron Grainer and Delia Derbyshire 'Doctor Who Theme'

 Pet Shop Boys 'Some Speculation'